-Irrespective of the commercial approach taken by Irish mobile operators, mobile customers will continue to have legal protections around roaming, such as:
+Irrespective of the commercial approach taken by Irish mobile operators in 2021, mobile customers will continue to have legal protections around roaming, such as:

 • being informed of any roaming charges they could incur if and when they use mobile devices outside of the EU (including in the UK post-Brexit);

 • being alerted when charges are incurred or the data roaming cap (€61.50 including VAT) is reached;

 • being informed about how to avoid inadvertent roaming;